All articles by Abram Goglanian

 The Uinta is the latest adventure pack from Gura Gear and it is designed to be lightweight and very nimble for all day-hikes or outdoor shoots.
 We had a chance to review this bag over the last month and are here to share our impressions of how it held up.

 Lowepro’s latest line of shoulder bags are geared towards street photography but that doesn’t mean it’s only made for that purpose.

-In continuation of my theme of reviewing film-inspired plugins, we have one more to share with you all: Imagenomic’s Realgrain 2.
-Realgrain has been updated to perform faster with improved code to allow even more accurate reproduction of the emulated film stocks.
+In continuation of my theme of reviewing film-inspired plugins, we have one more to share with you all, Imagenomic’s Realgrain 2.
+Realgrain has been updated to be faster performing with improved code to allow faster operation and even more accurate reproduction of the emulated film stocks.
 So how is it in actual operation?
-Well that’s what I set out to to discover.
-Head on past the break to find out what we thought of Real Grain 2 by Imagenomic.

 It would seem that our undying fascination, no, obsession with all things analog has led multiple software developers to set out and replicate the looks of favored film stocks from decades past.
 Totally Rad! (yes that is their name) has put a lot of effort into their plugin for Lightroom (and Adobe Camera Raw) and what they’ve created is something rather like VSCO Film.
 So is it worth your time to consider a plugin like this?
 Read on for our review of Replichrome by Totally Rad!